localstack/docs/content/en/getting-started/help-and-support/index.md

 ### Priority support

-Priority support is available for users with active Teams or Enterprise subscriptions, offering dedicated 1v1 assistance and faster response times:
+Priority support is available for users with active Teams subscription, offering dedicated 1v1 assistance and faster response times:

 - **First response**: within 24 hours
 - **Follow-up responses:** within 24 hours

 Please note that all responses are provided during our normal operating hours.
 While we strive to respond within a 24-hour timeframe, we cannot guarantee that every response will meet this timeline.

-Our support engineers may schedule live screen sharing sessions to directly observe and diagnose issues, ensuring faster and more effective resolutions.

 #### Scope